chipolaris/BootForum/README.md

 * Cross-platform supported.
 All platforms that run Java: Unix/Linux, Windows, or Mac OS.
 * Support all relational databases that provide JDBC connectivity.
 Tested on Postgresql, H2, MySQL, SQL Server, and Oracle.
 * Responsive web designed using W3.CSS framework to display and function well on all screen sizes (desktop, tablet, or mobile phone)
-* Very _easy_ to run: operate out of the box with minimal configuration.
+* _**Very easy**_ to operate: run out of the box with minimal configuration.
 Run-time configuration flexibilty enabled by Spring Boot.

 ###  [**View BootForum Screenshots**](Screenshots.md "Screenshots")